SINGAPORE TRAVEL GUIDE

 How to get to Singapore

-Fly – Changi airport is regularly voted the world’s best airport and has become a major international gateway.
+Fly – Changi airport is regularly voted the world’s best airport and has become a major international gateway, making it the best choice for those looking at how to get to Singapore.

 Flights from all major cities around the world connect to Changi Airport with MRT train and public buses available into town between 5.30 to midnight from S$1.85 and the airport shuttle bus from 6am – midnight from S$9.
 Taxi rides into the centre costs between S$18 – S$40 depending on the distance of your hotel.